Updated: October 2019. The Ion Audio Max LP 3-Speed Belt Drive Record Player doesn’t have any in-depth reviews online.

 As is standard with most all-in-one record players the Ion Audio Max does not have any options to control the finer aspects of the sound output.
 So no pitch control.

-A very useful feature is the ability for the record player to auto stop.
+A very useful feature is the ability of the record player to auto-stop.
 So the motor will stop turning the platter once the final track has finished.

 It’s important to note here that the tonearm will not lift and return to its resting place.
 But if you’re someone who catches a nap while playing music the upside is your vinyl won’t get damaged.